Our Board

 I earned my AA from Pitt Community College and a Bachelors from NCCU in mass communications with a concentration in journalism and minors in English literature and global studies.

 I spent more than a decade as a journalist/photographer and editor and taught journalism to high school and college students for UNC-Chapel Hill.
-I spent almost as much time as director of a Durham-based nonprofit specializing in workforce training (soft-skills, jobs coaching, internships and apprenticeships) and financial capability/literacy.
+I spent almost as much time as director of a Durham-based nonprofit specializing in workforce training (soft-skills, job coaching, internships and apprenticeships) and financial capability/literacy.

 I've recently “retired” as a director, communications manager and coach of a Durham-based youth football organization and now enjoy continuing to coach students into successful careers.